amymcgovern/pyparrot/README.md

 # pyparrot
 Python interface for Parrot Drones

-pyparrot is designed to program Parrot Mambo and Parrot Bebop 2 drones using python.
-This interface was developed to teach kids (K-12) STEM concepts (programming, math, and more) by having them program a drone to fly autonomously.
+pyparrot was designed and implemented by Dr. Amy McGovern to program Parrot Mambo and Parrot Bebop 2 drones using python.
+This interface was developed to teach K-20 STEM concepts (programming, math, and more) by programming a drone to fly autonomously.
 Anyone can use it who is interested in autonomous drone programming!

 # Installation, Quick-start, Documentation, FAQs